--several solutions Scratch/WAVE/Galaksio/NGPhylogeny and pros/cons of each solution + WIP on Scratch + NGPhylogeny -> Scratch & NGPhylogeny are kept, tests in progress

-Simon/******
+Scratch is a programming language already used to learn how to code in high schools.
+Users assemble graphical blocks of code together and form programs such as interactive stories, games or animations.
+This makes it a good candidate to adapt galaxy-E. As the concept of block of code is already present and the interface is already known by teachers and students.
+We were able to create an extension and we are now in the development phase to link the API of galaxy and scratch.

+We also tried the use of bioBlocks which is based on Scratch but designed to help the preparation of protocols.
+This solution was abandoned as the project is not supported anymore.

+Others solutions we tested were developed for research purpose and already included a link with galaxy and a simplified interface that we can modify toward our GGUI project.
+The solutions we tested are WAVE, Galaksio and NGPhylogeny.fr.
+We chose NGPhylogeny.fr as it was the most recent and seemed to be be most flexible in term of interface and tools we can use.
+We started a collaboration with the development team in the ‘Institut Pasteur’ and deployed our own NGPhylogeny.fr instance.

-2/ Galaxy as a massively multi-user online scientific platform
+2. Galaxy as a massively multi-user online scientific platform

 Currently, MMOS API is used in 2 main different manners to serve scientific data and analytic tools to different communities: (i) using Games as a front-end to access gamers and (ii) using MOOCS to access learners.
 Here we want to investigate the use of Galaxy as a massively multi-user online scientific platform.
 To give access to a multitude of scientific data, tools and workflows, the aim was to create connections between the MMOS system and the Galaxy Platform.
 Galaxy is a web platform allowing users to execute scientific tools and workflows on shared and/or on their own data with access to high performance computing facilities, without having computing science and/or programming skills.
 For now, it exists a huge community of contributors and users, and Galaxy instances are deployed and administrated all over the world.
 Three « main » Galaxy instance are publicly available, the US usegalaxy.org, the European usegalaxy.eu and the Australian usegalaxy.au.
 From these international main instances, the user can access thousands of tools, hundreds of workflows and To of reference datasets.
 The French Museum (MNHN) has strong links with the European instance who is now, thanks in part to the GAPARS project, hosting the international Galaxy-E (for Ecology) instance https://ecology.usegalaxy.eu/.
 In this small-scale experiment, connections has been established between our Galaxy-E instance with MMOS using both Galaxy and MMOS API.
 Tests will be made to create such links between the European usegalaxy.eu instance and MMOS.